lucas-ingemar/packtrak/README.md

 * ~~Add dependencies.
 Example: COPR/external sources for dnf~~
 * Add update function
 * Handle add/remove commands with conditional
+* Custom config variables
+* Add initCheck to make sure special config is correct
+* Add initCheckCommand to make sure the correct command exists on the host

 # KNOWN ISSUES:
-* Must trigger sudo early on, so that dnf is running under sudo without password
+* ~~Must trigger sudo early on, so that dnf is running under sudo without password~~